Best Poke on The Big Island: 7 Places You Should Try

 4. Da Poke Shack, Kona

 It’s as good as they say.
 They as in Anthony Bourdain, Andrew Zimmern, and 1,200 Google Maps reviewers.
 Da Poke Shack offers the widest selection of both poke types and sides on the Big Island.
 In addition to interesting flavors of tako (octopus) and shrimp poke, they have their own take on classic ahi poke marinades such as Pele’s Kiss (with Hawaiian chili peppers aioli), Wet Hawaiian, Dynamite or our favorite – Spicy Garlic Sesame.
-Creative sides at Da Poke Shack go well beyond the seaweed salad and include delicacies like spicy crab, kimchi mussels, edamame with wild rice or hajiki and quinoa salad.
-California roll salad.
+Creative sides at Da Poke Shack go well beyond the seaweed salad and include delicacies like spicy crab, kimchi mussels, edamame with wild rice or hajiki and quinoa salad, or California roll salad.
 You can also taste the popular among Hawaiians but rarely seen in poke shops taegu aka dried cod with Korean influences.
 They guarantee their poke is always fresh and never frozen, so come early because they do tend to sell out, especially the more popular kinds.
 Extra points for vegetarian poke, gluten free options and brown rice at no extra charge!

 5. Umekes Fish Market, Kona

 Remember how I said there are no poke bowls in Hawaii?
 Let me take that back for a second.
 Much loved by locals and tourists alike, Umekes Fish Market not only serves poke bowls – the word ‘umeke’ actually means bowl in Hawaiian.
 But it’s a far cry from the appropriated poke bowls on the mainland.
 Just like Hilo’s Poke Market, I guess you can describe Umekes as third wave poke.
 Poke that respects Hawaiian culture and highlights the best of local cuisine while elevating local ingredients.
 Owner and head chef Nakoa Pabre prides himself on preserving the Aloha spirit in his food and providing guests with the most exciting menus the Big Island has to offer.
-Indeed, Umekes is a proper sit down venue with a large menu of fun poke-ish things such as the famed poke-topped nachos.
+Indeed, Umekes is a proper sit down venue with a large menu of fun poke things such as their famed poke-topped nachos.
 An alternative to a traditional poke bowl is Umekes Salad with noodles, seaweed and lomi lomi salmon topped with a scoop of poke of your choice.
 Don’t miss house signature Hottie spicy ahi!
 They also do keiki (children) sized poke bowls.
 We love their vegetarian poke bowl too, beautifully named Aina Poke.

 6. Poke to Your Taste, Hilo

 Blink and you’ll miss this tiny green shack on the road lined with car dealerships.
-Poke to Your Taste is definitely a Hilo insider knowledge.
+Poke to Your Taste is definitely Hilo insider’s knowledge.
 Completely aimed at local customers, this family run joint opens as early as 5:30am on weekdays (closed weekends), and has been known to sell out by noon.
 The selection here is no frills and features only the firm favorites.
 Which means it’s a great place to sample exactly what a simple traditional Hawaiian poke box should be.
 You won’t even find brown rice here, just the freshest poke with the simplest side dishes.
 Take your box to one of the beautiful beach parks tucked away behind Hilo airport – another local secret.
 Aside from the popular Carlsmith snorkeling spot, there is also the leafy Keaukaha, Onekahakaha and Richardson Ocean Park.